Skip to content

 Skills installed via npx skills add land in .claude/skills/ by default.
 Use -g for global installation to ~/.claude/skills/.

-Installed = the skill exists on disk.
-It’s discoverable by the Claude subprocess.
+Installed = the skill exists under a provider-native directory on disk.

 Active = listed in skills: on a specific DAG node.
 Only THAT node gets the skill content injected into its context.